FINELY DETAILED EGYPTIAN SHABTI

 Period: 26th Dynasty, 664-525 BC

-Condition: Very fine, intact, with small patches of discoloration.
+Condition: Very fine, intact, with small patches of discoloration, small chip to the base.

 St James’s Ancient Art